What Estranged Daughters Really Want Their Moms to Understand

 In short, There isn’t anything I recommend here that I haven’t done myself- as a mother or a daughter.

 I’ll warn you; however, I’m hardest on Moms.
 For a read about that –go here.
-My reasoning goes like this; Mothers have had a developmental advantage.
+My reasoning goes like this: Mothers have a developmental advantage.
 There was a power differential when your daughter was small, and there still is.

 Let’s begin with the truth…